-Non-party witnesses may serve subpoenas if they are at least eighteen years of age and not a party to the case.
+Non-party witnesses may serve subpoenas if they are at least eighteen and not a party to the case.
 If the individual’s presence is required, the pay for one day’s attendance and the permitted miles should be given to the person.
 Subpoenas issued by the state or an official agency do not require payment of fees or mileage.

-Within fourteen days of service of the subpoenaed person commanded to produce and permit inspection and copying may serve upon the party or attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials or the premises, provided that the time is less than fourteen days after service.
+Within fourteen days of service the subpoenaed person commanded to produce and permit inspection and copying may serve upon the party or attorney designated in the subpoena written objection to inspection or copying of any or all of the designated materials or the premises, provided that the time is less than fourteen days after service.
 Subpoenaed documents may only be seen and copied by the party serving the subpoena under the court’s order issued when the subpoena was issued.

 The party issuing the subpoena may, upon notice to the person ordered to produce, seek an order to compel the production of the requested information at any time.
 Any non-party or officer of a party may be protected against substantial costs arising from the examination and copying mandated by such an order to compel production.
-The superior court of the county in which the matter is ongoing or from which the subpoena was issued may quash or amend the subpoena on a timely request if the subpoena is unconstitutional.
+The superior court of the county where the matter is ongoing or from which the subpoena was issued may quash or amend the subpoena on a timely request if the subpoena is unconstitutional.

 how to domesticate an OUT-OF-STATE SUBPOENA in arizona